BrunoLevy/learn-fpga/LiteX/software/DemoBundle/README.md

 litex> reboot
 litex-demo-bundle> tinyraytracer
 ```
-This will display the result in the terminal window (with BIG pixels
+This will display the result in the framebuffer (plug a monitor to the
+HDMI video connector), or to the terminal window if SoC was synthesized
-!).
-This is text mode, with escape sequences to change the background
+without framebuffer support (this will create BIG pixels !).
+This is text mode,
+with escape sequences to change the background
 color.
 If you have the small OLED display plugged in and configured,
 you will see also the image on it.